TPBAgain/Taipei-City-Dashboard/building_components/hospitals/devnote.md

 The comparision table is "縣市代碼" with a code of "RSCD0102.txt".
 I've saved and convert this table as dataset/city_code.csv.

 Using dataset/filter.py to filter rows of health facilities in Taipei (as well as New Taipei).
+After running this .py, there will be new datasets under dataset/filtered_Taipei.

 ## Add district information (currently done Taipei city only)
+Using dataset/district.py to add district information to the dataset.
+I used the address column to interpret the district information.
+After running this .py, there will be new datasets under dataset/enriched_Taipei.

+Note that dataset of New Taipei city has not been added district information.